 Ancaster is steeped in history and there is evidence of a prehistoric settlement.
 It is probably best known as a site of a Roman Town.
 There is a choice of three circular walks in and around Ancaster and Sudbrook using field paths, tracks and quiet lanes.
-The route is shown in orange on the drawing.
+This route is shown in orange on the map.

 3.75 miles (six kilometres)

 - Starting point

 Playing field and Social Club car park

 1. Leave the car park and turn right through the village along Ermine Street for about 800m, and under the railway bridge.

 2. Turn left immediately after the bridge and follow the lane up the side of the Railway Inn and past the railway halt.